sblanck/smagexp/README.md

 ```
 localhost:8080
 ```
-into the adress bar to access Galaxy running smagexp
+into the adress bar to access Galaxy running SMAGEXP.

 The Galaxy Admin User has the username `admin@galaxy.org` and the password `admin`.
 In order to use some features of Galaxy, like import history, one has to be logged in.